-This is the first time I’ve given this talk in mixed company, so please excuse me if I’am a little hesitant.
+This is the first time I’ve given this talk in mixed company, so please excuse me if I’m a little hesitant.
 We wanted to talk about sexual energy.
 There are two paths, the path of Viagra, and the path of Vairagya; they’re very closely associated, just equal and opposite.
 Of course, the path of Viagra is the path of stimulation and external expression, and the path of Vairagya is the path that goes inside.
 Vai means without, and raga means passion.
-And a vairagi is a kind of sanyasi in the Vaishnava lineage.
+And a vairagya is a kind of sanyasi in the Vaishnava lineage.
 He is one who is free from passion.
-Also raga means activity.
+Also, raga means activity.
 So vairagya means reducing our attachment to activity.
 So we’re interested, presumably, in the path of vairagya, in the path of freeing ourselves from passion, and freeing ourselves from activity.
-And I wanted to talk about a vocabulary that gives us new words to invite new concepts, so that we can make the journey more efficiently.
+And I wanted to talk about a vocabulary that gives us new words to invite new concepts so that we can make the journey more efficient.

-I want to talk about the process of transmuting, transforming, that energy which we’re paying attention to in sexual areas, into a spiritual energy which is taking us higher and higher towards our intended goal.
+I want to talk about the process of transmuting, transforming, that energy that we’re paying attention to in sexual areas, into spiritual energy that is taking us higher and higher towards our intended goal.
 Because once we have this understanding, we become empowered to desist from seeking frivolous relationships.
-We don’t have to go outside, and find relationships that don’t work for us.
+We don’t have to go outside and find relationships that don’t work for us.
 We can spend more time bringing that energy in and up towards our intended goal.

 That’s why I want to talk about this new vocabulary.
-The first step, of course, are the organs.
-In the male, it is called the lingam, and in the female it’s called the yoni.
-Now, the yoni has another name; it’s also called the chit kunda, the container of consciousness, because no one goes to the yoni without placing full consciousness.
+The first step, of course, is the organs.
+In the male, it is called the lingam, and in the female, it’s called the yoni.
+Now, the yoni has another name; it’s also called the chit Kunda, the container of consciousness because no one goes to the yoni without placing full consciousness.
 It’s not something that is done casually.

 When I translated the Kali Sahashranam, I used the term, clarity to stand for the seeds of life.
 But the seeds of life are equally applicable.
 Now more subtle that the shukra is ojas.
 Ojas is the subtle body of shukra.
 Shukra is the gross body, that which comes out, that which unites, that which begets life, another being.
 Ojas is the subtle body.
 The objective of our practice will be to take all the shukra that wants to flow out, that wants to take the path to the world, and turn it inside, and turn it into ojas, and bring the ojas up.
 Almost like an ejaculation of the subtle form, it comes up.